okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-overview/index.md

 ### Submission process for Workflows integrations

-The following steps and flowchart outline the submission process for Workflows integrations with the OIN Manager:
+The following steps and flowchart explain how to submit Workflows integrations through the OIN Manager:

 1. Build the Workflows capabilities in your app.
    - Sign in to your Developer Edition org Admin Console.